 That means that most, but not all, cases of car accident PTSD are covered by one of the driver’s insurance policies.
 But remember: insurers are not quick to pay out on these kinds of claims.
 They will act skeptical and they will try to talk down your claim as something less serious than it is.
 This is why it’s so important to have a car accident lawyer handle your claim for you.

-If you were not injured, you may still be able to get your PTSD treatment covered from a different source.
+However, if you were not injured, you may still be able to get your PTSD treatment covered from a different source.
 For example, if you have health insurance of your own (perhaps through an employer), there’s a good chance that insurance will cover at least part of your PTSD treatment costs.

 We Can Help You with Your PTSD Accident Claim